JennyMaeGabuya/SM-3101/README.md

 ## 📄 License

-This project is part of the SIA (System Integration and Application) Final project.
+This project is part of the SIA (System Integration and Architecture) Final project.

 ## 🎓 Credits